jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 The `asyncHandler` function from `express-async-handler` will wrap asynchronous route handlers and custom middlewares.

-Next, add the `POST /api/session` route to the router adding an asynchronous route handler.
-In the route handler, call the `login` static method on the `User` model.
-If there is a user returned from the method, then call `setTokenCookie` and return a JSON response with the user information.
+Next, add the `POST /api/session` route to the router using an asynchronous route handler.
+In the route handler, call the `login` static method from the `User` model.
+If there is a user returned from the `login` static method, then call `setTokenCookie` and return a JSON response with the user information.
 If there is no user returned from the `login` static method, then create a `"Login failed"` error and invoke the next error-handling middleware with it.

 ```js
 // backend/routes/api/session.js